henpr/random-snippets/README.md

 # random-snippets
 ## .clang-format
 A handy clang-format file.
 For VS Code support, just add to project folder.
-Note, that VS Code needs libtinfo.so.5 in linux.
+Note, that VS Code formatter needs libtinfo.so.5 in linux.
 If you have version 6 installed,
 ```bash
 sudo ln /usr/lib/libtinfo.so.6 /usr/lib/libtinfo.so.5
 ```